gchq/Palisade-readers/hadoop-data-reader/README.md

 # Hadoop Data Reader

-The Hadoop Data Reader contains the Hadoop specific configuration required to allow the Data Service to read data from [Apache Hadoop](https://hadoop.apache.org/) and for Palisade to work with Hadoop deployments.
+The Hadoop Data Reader contains the Hadoop specific classes and configuration required to allow the Data Service to read data from [Apache Hadoop](https://hadoop.apache.org/) and for Palisade to work with Hadoop deployments.
-Using the Hadoop API outlined [here](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html), and found here in [maven](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-common), the Data Service can then communicate with local file systems, HDFS (Hadoop file systems) and S3 object stores.
+Using the Hadoop API outlined [here](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html), and found [here in maven](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-common), the Data Service can then communicate with local file systems, HDFS (Hadoop file systems) and S3 object stores.

 The `readRaw` method in the HadoopDataReader opens a connection to Hadoop, and download the data as an InputStream, which is read by the Data Service, and serialised into a human-readable form.